 They’ve asked you to lead introducing a “new marketing technique” to raise skill levels across the whole team.
 Your choice what that technique is.

 Now, you’re a smart cookie.
 You keep up to date with marketing trends.
 Go to conferences.
 Follow well-known marketing bloggers (!).

 Of all the topics you’ve seen – anything from AI algorithms to Zoom-based marketing, the one that grabs you the most is brand storytelling.

 How hard can it be to sell in storytelling?

 Storytelling is about communication.
 And communication is a big part of marketing.
 To customers.
 To other people in your business.
 Politics and all those marketing barriers, remember?
 Storytelling is human nature.
 It’s familiar.
 That should be an easy sell-in, right?

 Raise skill levels across the whole team?
 Surely everyone will see how storytelling does that?

 Bright-eyed and bushy tailed you set off for your first meeting to discuss the idea.
-It’s the weekly marketing leadership team catch-up with the senior members of the team.
+It’s the weekly marketing leadership team catch-up.
 Get them on board, and everyone else follows, right?

 Unfortunately, Robin the marketing director is travelling that day.
 They won’t be there to back you up, so for the kick-off, you’re on your own.